404FoundingFather/jobapp/memory-bank/15-dev-readiness.md

 **Technology Stack Validated:**
 - Python 3.11+ with FastAPI for backend services
-- React 18+ with TypeScript for frontend
+- Next.js 14+ with TypeScript for frontend (successfully migrated from Vite)
 - PostgreSQL 15+ with pgvector for semantic search
 - Redis 7+ for caching and task queues
 - Docker Compose for development environment